shaik1002/biggitlabbomb/doc/integration/advanced_search/elasticsearch_troubleshooting.md

 newer versions of Elasticsearch.
 When indexing changes are made, it may be necessary for you to [reindex](elasticsearch.md#zero-downtime-reindexing) after updating GitLab.

-### No search results in the UI after indexing all repositories
+### You indexed all the repositories but you can't get any hits for your search term in the UI

 Make sure you [indexed all the database data](elasticsearch.md#enable-advanced-search).